 Frequently Asked Questions (FAQs)

-These FAQs cover basic facts about Ghislaine not already dealt with in the About section of the site, relating to her present status as a pre-trial detainee and certain historic information.
+These FAQs cover basic facts about Ghislaine (most recent first) not already dealt with in the About section of the site, relating to her present status as a pre-trial detainee and certain historic information.
 For obvious reasons, however, FAQs relating to the case itself are not – and cannot be - addressed in this website.

 Where possible we have featured responses provided by Ghislaine herself excerpted from recorded interviews conducted with her from prison in 2022 by the journalist Daphne Barak.

 Credit Wikipedia Foundation,

 “You are entitled to your opinion but not to your own facts”

 US Senator for New York (1977-2001)

 What are the United Nations Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules) and which rules are being violated in the case of Ghislaine?

 Multiple rules are being broken in MDC Brooklyn.
 SEE rule numbers below and HIGHLIGHTED SECTIONS OF THESE RULES WHICH WE BELIEVE ARE BEING BROKEN IN THE CASE OF GHISLAINE AND INEVITABLY IN OTHER CASES TOO.

 Basic principles: Rule 1